The Four Cornerstones; An Alternative Passover Ritual

 Constantly tugging at the root system of domination and patriarchy, Sande has co-created S.A.R.A.H. programs such as The Death Throes of Patriarchy and The Goddess Files.
 The General Congress of Women was designed to address the power of organizing in a sacred manner.
-Along with a dream team, a program infusing Sacred Action, Sacred Economy, Identifying our Interdependence, Agreements for Care and Caregiving, Sacred Geometry, and Circle Principles, we can help create Congress of women all around the world who operate in a sustainable model that is as new as it is ancient.
+Along with a dream team, a program infusing Sacred Action, Financial Wholeness, Identifying our Interdependence, Agreements for Care and Caregiving, and Circle Principles, we can help create Congresses of women all around the world who operate in a sustainable model that is as new as it is ancient.

 Starhawk is an author, activist, permaculture designer and teacher, and a prominent voice in modern earth-based spirituality and ecofeminism.
 She is the author or co-author of thirteen books, including The Spiral Dance: A Rebirth of the Ancient Religion of the Great Goddess and the ecotopian novel The Fifth Sacred Thing, and its sequel City of Refuge.